KhanitthaLyn/MyEcommerceProject_Backend_SpringBoot/README.md

 - Inventory management to track stock and manage products efficiently.

 ---
+⚠️ This project reflects my real learning journey.
+Some parts of the code may not yet follow perfect clean-code standards, as my current priority is to deeply understand the full system behavior before performing large-scale refactoring.

+⚠️ Refactoring is being done incrementally as my understanding of the system grows.
+---

 http://localhost:8090/swagger-ui/index.html#/
 <img width="796" height="698" alt="Screenshot 2568-11-23 at 11 37 17" src="https://github.com/user-attachments/assets/5aedc916-464c-4bae-a490-0e2dbb464a99" />